国产AV

 The list of countries categorized as LDCs is reviewed by the United Nations every three years based on specific procedures.
 For more on the graduation process see here.

-There are currently 15 LDCs in various stages of the graduation process, one of which is due to graduate at the end of 2024 while another three will leave the category in 2026:
+There are currently 14 LDCs in various stages of the graduation process, four will graduate from the category by 2027.

 • Bangladesh is due to graduate on 24 November 2026